-NOTE:

-Higher ratio gearing uses deeper (thicker) ring gears with teeth that extend much further.
+NOTE : Higher ratio gearing uses deeper (thicker) ring gears with teeth that extend much further.
 Make sure the intended hole location is far enough away from the ring gear teeth that the air line will not be at risk of contact with the current or future ring gears.

-Mark a position on the top of the outside shell of the differential housing in either of the positions shown in Figure 8.
-Choose the position that is more suited to giving maximum clearance around the bulkhead fitting.
+Mark a position on the top of the outside shell of the differential housing that is about 40mm [1.5"] in from the bolt face where the inspection cover sits and located as shown in the completed installation in Figure 8.
 The bulkhead position must allow the seal housing tube (assembled at a later time) to be clear of the ring gear position.

-them from metal filings.
-Drill through the housing square to the outside surface using a 11.2mm [7/16"] drill.
-Tap the hole from the outside using a 1⁄4" NPT pipe tap.
-Remove any sharp edges from the hole that may chip-off and fall into the housing.
-Carefully remove the rags and inspect with a service light inside the housing to ensure no metal filings are left behind.
+- Cover the drive pinion and axle tube areas with a rag to protect them from metal filings. - Drill through the housing square to the outside surface using a 11.2mm [7/16"] drill.

+Tap the hole from the outside using a $\frac{1}{4}$ " NPT pipe tap.

+- Remove any sharp edges from the hole that may chip-off and fall into the housing. - Carefully remove the rags and inspect with a service light inside the housing to insure no metal filings are left behind.